neagix/linux/docs/index.md

 * can I run Xorg on it?
 ```
-No idea, not tested.
-It should work with the framebuffer driver.
+It works with the framebuffer driver.
 ```

 * does it work on GameCube?